Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

-\paragraph{Deterministic graphical models}: message passing algorithms have also been used in deterministic graphical models where they are known as ``local consistency'' enforcing or constraint propagation algorithms.
-A local consistency property defines the targeted calibration property and the enforcing algorithm allows to transform the original network into an equivalent network (defining the same joint function) that satisfies the desired calibration/local consistency property.
-Similar to LBP, Arc Consistency~\cite{Waltz72,HB06} is the most usual form of local consistency and is related to Unit Propagation in SAT~\cite{SATHB09}.
-Arc consistency is exact on trees and is usually incrementally maintained during an exact tree search, using re-parametrization.
-Because of the idempotency of logical operators, local consistencies always converge to a unique fix-point.
+\paragraph{Re-parametrisation in deterministic graphical models.} Re-parameterising message passing algorithms have also been used in deterministic graphical models.
+They are then known as ``local consistency'' enforcing or constraint propagation algorithms.
+On one side, a local consistency property defines the targeted calibration property.
+On the other side, the enforcing algorithm uses so-called Equivalence Preserving Transformations to transform the original network into an equivalent network, i.e. defining the same joint function, which satisfies the desired calibration/local consistency property.
+Similar to LBP, Arc Consistency~\citep{Waltz72,HB06} is the most usual form of local consistency, and is related to Unit Propagation in SAT~\citep{SATHB09}.
+Arc consistency is exact on trees, while it is usually incrementally maintained during an exact tree search, using re-parametrisation.
+Because of the idempotency of logical operators (they can be applied several time without changing the result obtained after the first application), local consistencies always converge to a unique fix-point.

-Local consistency properties and algorithms for the Weighted CSP are very closely related to message passing for MAP.
-They however are always convergent, thanks to suitable calibration properties~\citep{Schiex00b,cooper.ea04,cooper2010} and may also solve tree structured or fully submodular problems.
+Local consistency properties and algorithms for Weighted CSPs are closely related to message passing for MAP.
+They are however always convergent, thanks to suitable calibration properties~\citep{Schiex00b,cooper.ea04,cooper2010}, and also solve tree structured problems or problems where all potential functions are submodular.

+These algorithms can be directly used to tackle the max-prod and sum-prod problems in a MRF.
+The re-parametrised MRF is then often more informative that the original one.
+For instance, under the simple conditions that all potential functions which scope larger than 1 are bounded by $1$, a trivial upper bound of the normalising constant $Z$ is $\prod_i \sum_{x_i} \psi_i(x_i)$.
+This naive upper bound can be considerably tightened by re-parameterising the MRF using a soft-arc consistency algorithm~\citep{viricel2016}.